Alvah and Martha Frisbie: Life

 Alva L. Frisbie was born on October 22, 1830, in Tompkins County, New York.
 His father, Daniel Grand Frisbie, died when Alva was four years old.
 In August 1857, he graduated from Amherst College.
 On August 23, 1859, he married Jerusalem Slocomb.
 Their first child, Lillian Hope, was born in November 1860.
 In June 1863, a second daughter was born.
 In September 1863, he joined the 20th Regular Connecticut Volunteer Infantry as a chaplain.
 After serving as a chaplain during the American Civil War, he moved to Des Moines, Iowa in October 1871 to be the Pastor of Plymouth Congregational Church.
 On May 15, 1872, Jersha Frisbie died after giving birth to her daughter Ruth, who died in October of the same year.
 On July 29, 1873, Frisbie married Martha Crosby in Danbury, Connecticut.

-During his time at Plymouth, he started three new congregations and built a new church building.
+During his time at Plymouth, he started four new congregations and built a new church building.
 After retiring from Plymouth Church in 1889, he continued to be active in public and religious life.
 In an article about his 75th birthday sermon, the Minneapolis Journal said, “He has married more Iowa couples and officiated at more Iowa funerals than any man living.
 Tho the active work of the pastorate is in other hands, he still performs almost all marriages..”
 He published a detailed history of the early church in 1904.